-The Sceilg Mhichíl World Heritage Property Management Plan 2020-2030 sets out the key objectives and future vision for the management of Sceilg Mhichíl.
-Its mission is to ensure the long-term conservation, preservation and presentation of the WHP to international standards by putting in place a management framework that will protect the site's Outstanding Universal Value.
-The plan aims to ensure that Sceilg Mhichíl's unique qualities and global significance are well understood and that its cultural and historical features and significance can be conserved and safeguarded alongside its biodiversity and natural heritage.
+The Sceilg Mhichíl World Heritage Site Management Plan 2020-2030 sets out the key objectives and future vision for the management of Sceilg Mhichíl.
+Its mission is to ensure the long-term conservation, preservation and presentation of this spectacular site to international standards by putting in place a management framework that will protect the site's Outstanding Universal Value.
+The plan aims to ensure that Sceilg Mhichíl's unique qualities and global significance are well understood so that its cultural and historical assets can be conserved and safeguarded, alongside its biodiversity and natural heritage.